zeraien/SQLiteLibrary/README.md

+## Bugfix 2012-08-16: Removed a dependency to a custom library.

+# Info

 This is a very simple *thread safe* SQLite wrapper for Mac OS X and iOS development.

 It is a singleton, so it allows for a single database connection.
 That being said, the library is thread